-- 65. The Applicant submitted that the Proposed Arrangements would result in public benefits as collective bargaining would reduce the transaction costs involved with 33 growers (in regards to 37 farms) each individually negotiating supply arrangements with Inghams. - 66.
-Even under the most conservative estimates, the Applicant considers that the Proposed Arrangements would result in substantially lower transaction costs than what would be incurred, by both growers and by Inghams, in any other likely form of contracting.
-Based on historical annual negotiation costs and estimates, it estimates these transaction cost savings would be approximately [ ] per annum. - 67.
-The Commission considers that there are likely to be benefits from collective bargaining (compared to individual bargaining) as a result of the reduction in transaction costs.
-In this instance, all the industry participants that the Commission contacted to date, including a range of growers and processors, considered that collective bargaining had the potential to deliver savings in cost and time, although this would depend on the extent of individual negotiations Inghams undertakes, how contested these negotiations were, and how often any contracts had to be renegotiated. - 68.
-However, our preliminary view is that, while significant, any cost savings estimate from authorising the Proposed Arrangements is likely to be lower than the annual amount submitted by the Applicant. - 69.
+- 69. The Commission considers that there are likely to be benefits from collective bargaining (compared to individual bargaining) as a result of the reduction in transaction costs.
+In this instance, all the industry participants that the Commission contacted, including a range of growers and processors, considered that collective bargaining had the potential to deliver savings in cost and time, although this would depend on the extent of individual negotiations Inghams undertakes, how contested these negotiations were, and how often any contracts had to be renegotiated.
+38 - 70.
+However, we consider that, while significant, any cost savings estimate from authorising the Proposed Arrangements is likely to be lower than the annual amount submitted by the Applicant. - 71.
 Historically, the growers and the Association have had annual negotiations with Inghams and the Applicant's estimates are based on any future negotiations continually on an annual basis.
-However, the Commission understands that
+However, the Commission understands that the Applicant's estimate of the cost savings from the Proposed Arrangements are likely to be higher than the likely benefits the Commission expects would occur in the with the arrangement scenario.